 - Location: Emerald Lake Dock

-- Canoe Cost: $90 first hour (there is no 30-minute rate)
+- Canoe Cost: $100 per hour (there is no 30-minute rate)

 - There are no reservations for the canoes.
-They are on a first come first serve basis.
+They are on a first-come, first-serve basis.

 - Dogs are allowed in the canoes